 Liberal Ideals and the Politics of Decolonisation explores the subject of liberalism and its uses and contradictions across the late British Empire, especially in the context of imperial dissolution and subsequent state- building.

-The book covers multiple regions and issues concerning the British Empire and the Commonwealth, in particular the period ranging from the late 19th centuries to the late 20th century.
-Original intellectual contributions are offered along with new arguments on critical issues in Imperial History that will appeal to a wide range of scholars, including those outside of History.
-Liberal Ideals and the Politics of Decolonisation exposes commonalities, contradictions and contexts of different types of liberalism that animated the late British Empire and its Rulers, Radicals, Subjects and Citizens as they attempted to forge new states from its shadow and understand the impact of imperialism.
+The book covers multiple regions and issues concerning the British Empire and the Commonwealth, in particular the period ranging from the late-nineteenth century to the late- twentieth century.
+Original intellectual contributions are offered along with new arguments on critical issues in imperial history that will appeal to a wide range of scholars, including those outside of history.
+Liberal Ideals and the Politics of Decolonisation exposes commonalities, contradictions and contexts of different types of liberalism that animated the late British Empire and its rulers, radicals, subjects and citizens as they attempted to forge new states from its shadow and understand the impact of imperialism.